Renovations That Waste the Most Money – Tips from The Realtor-Contractor Playbook

 While these spaces can be beautiful, they often appeal to a smaller group of buyers.

 A simple patio with a grill area and seating space often provides a better balance of cost and value.
+According to Builder Online, a construction industry publication, exterior improvements that are simple, functional, and broadly appealing often outperform highly customized outdoor features when it comes to return on investment.

 5. Trendy Design Choices